tytydraco/yessleep/out/I_think_a_wardrobe_kidnapped_my_husband.md

 *Suddenly, everything made sense.
 As I looked out at the world, I realized that so much of what I had once thought important was now trivial.
 The things that had once consumed my thoughts and feelings were now mere distractions from the greater questions that the universe posed.*

-*As I looked out at the world, I knew that I had a role to play and that my journey was only just beginning.
+*I know that I have a role to play and that my journey is only just beginning.
 But first, I need to make sure that Sarah, Alex, and Emily are set up with more permanence.*

 **March 7**